Teeko Tozay Yorlay: Career

 Yorlay served as a youth representative commissioner at Liberia Aids Commission from 2008 to 2012.
 In addition, he served as Assistant to the Liberia Minister of Internal Affairs from May 2010 to June 2012, where he oversaw local-government administration, policy, and project implementation.
 He was then appointed Assistant Superintendent of Nimba County until late 2014.

 In early 2015, he briefly served as Assistant Minister for Youth Development, focusing on youth empowerment.
 He also served as national Vice Chairman of Liberty Party for a year from 2016.
 From December 2017 to May 2021, he assisted technically the Minister of Gender, Children and Social Protection.
 Yorlay served as Officer for Civil Affairs with MONUSCO in the DR Congo based in Goma from June 2021 to March 2023.
 He was subsequently promoted to Associate Political Affairs Officer at the UN Departments of Political and Peacebuilding Affairs based in New York, until October 2024.

 Diplomatic career

-In November 2024, Yorlay was appointed as Ambassador Extraordinary and Plenipotentiary of Liberia to France.
-Yorlay presented his letters of credence to President Emmanuel Macron in March 2025.
-He is accredited to Spain, Portugal, Greece, Switzerland, Cyprus, and Monaco and Permanent Delegation of Liberia to UNESCO.
+In December 2024, Yorlay was appointed as Ambassador Extraordinary and Plenipotentiary of Liberia to France.
+He is also accredited to Spain, Portugal, Greece, Switzerland, Cyprus, and Monaco and Permanent Delegation of Liberia to UNESCO.

-He presented his credentials to UNESCO’s Director-General in March 2025.
-He represented Liberia at the North-South Centre of the Council of Europe in Strasbourg in May 2025.
-Yorlay led engagements with French companies such as Viridien to attract investment to Liberia.

-Engagement

-At the 4th UN Financing for Development (FFD4) conference held in Spain, he delivered remarks under the theme “Youth-Driven Capital: Unlocking Innovative Financing for Africa’s Green and Digital Future”.
-He is quoted summarising that “you are not waiting to become leaders, you already are”.

-In April 2025, Yorlay addressed Liberians in France, he urged the diaspora community to unite and contribute to national development, he underscored the community as essential ambassadors of Liberia’s image abroad.